KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.MouseState.md

 ### AnyButtonsDown()

-Returns a value indicating whether or not any of the mouse buttons are in the down position.
+Returns a value indicating whether any of the mouse buttons are in the down position.

 ```csharp
 public bool AnyButtonsDown();